thierryc/react-fullpage/README.md

 https://thierryc.github.io/react-fullpage-example/

-- 0.1.10-alpha Alpha Version. **Not for production**.
-- WARNING 0.1.7-alph and 0.1.8-alpha are 2 experimentals Alpha Version. **Not for production**.

 This project is still in a very **early stage**.
 You shouldn't use this for production unless you really know what you're doing. 🖖